-Key findings from the report include:
+Key findings from the report included:

 - Oakland Slow Streets created space for physical activity without impeding essential street functions.